Working With Palettes

 Click the icon again to deselect it and exit the color insertion mode.

-The second one opens up a drop down menu that provides various commands for managing palettes as a whole:
+The second icon opens a sub menu which provides access to commands for managing entire palettes:

 The first items in the sub menu represent available custom palettes.
 In the above image, two custom palettes named Pastels and Vibrant can be seen.

 Load a custom palette by clicking on it's name.